metabrainz/musicbrainz-server/INSTALL.md

    * el => 'GR'
    * sl => 'SI' (this one is there in 1.20, but needs amendment)

 Troubleshooting
 ---------------

-If you have any difficulties, please feel free to contact ocharles or warp in #musicbrainz-devel on irc.freenode.net, or email the developer mailing list at musicbrainz-devel [at] lists.musicbrainz.org.
+If you have any difficulties, feel free to ask in #musicbrainz-devel on irc.freenode.net, or email the [developer mailing list](http://lists.musicbrainz.org/mailman/listinfo/musicbrainz-devel).

-Please report any issues on our [bug tracker](http://tickets.musicbrainz.org).
+Please report any issues on our [bug tracker](http://tickets.musicbrainz.org/).

 Good luck, and happy hacking!